tavicu/homebridge-samsung-tizen/README.md

 | command | Send a command(s) to TV.
 This option can be **string** or **array**.
 You can use `*` for sending repetitive commands.
 For example `KEY_VOLUP*5` |

 ### Switch when TV is OFF
 By default a switch will throw an error if the TV is OFF.
-If you add the `power` parameter first we check if the TV is OFF and turn it ON.
+If you add the `power` parameter, first we check if the TV is OFF and turn it ON.
-After the TV will turn ON it will be a **delay** of `1500 ms` before sending the commands.
+Then will send the command with a **delay** of `1500 ms`.
 ```
 {"name": "Command 1", "power": true, "command": "KEY_VOLUP"}
 ```

 ### A switch can take all commands
 This for example will:
-- Set a sleep time for 60 minutes, Mute the TV, Change the aspect ratio to 16:9, Switch the TV to channel 13
+- Set a sleep time for 60 minutes, Mute the TV, Change the aspect ratio to 16:9 and Switch the TV to channel 13
 ```
 {"name": "All", "sleep": 60, "mute": true, "command": "KEY_16_9", "channel": 13}
 ```